Altons/altons.github.com/_posts/2013-01-24-the-binomial-distribution.md

 {% endhighlight %}

 **Example2:** Run the above experiment 10 times and calculated the expected number of heads.
-Well, we don't really need to do the simulation as we already know the **E[X]** for a binomial distribution is np.
+Well, we don't really need to do the simulation as we already know the **E\[X\]** for a binomial distribution is np.
 So the expected number of heads in 10 experiments is:

 {% highlight r %}
 e = 10  # simulate 10 experiments